The first finished painting in my new series has turned out wildly different than I expected, and I couldn’t be happier with the result.

-The series of six paintings–which includes elephants, sea otters, and butterflies, among other fauna–began as an art licensing idea for Valentine’s Day cards, and they were supposed to be sweet!
+The collection of six paintings–which includes elephants, sea otters, and butterflies, among other fauna–began as an art licensing idea for Valentine’s Day cards, and they were supposed to be sweet!
 As I stumbled away from ever worsening divorce complications and limped through the swift demise of a confusing rebound, however, my cute little animals became tragic instead.

 Too much work had gone into them to quit.
 Pen and ink, watercolor, pastel, gouache, oil, acrylic–I had really poured my heart into it, probably as a way to stay sane through trauma.
 I was lost with them, though, because they certainly weren’t commercially appealing any longer.
 But I had no idea how such lingering sentimentality would fit into my fine art practice.